chrisgreg/bloom/README.md

 # Bloom

-The opinionated extension to Phoenix core_components.
+The opinionated extension to Phoenix core_components, inspired by [shadcn](https://ui.shadcn.com).

-Inspired by shad-cn.
+A set of HEEX components that can be independently installed and edited to your hearts content.

+Working both with Live and dead controller views, written in HEEX using TailwindCSS and designed to be bolted onto applications using Phoenix Core Components.

 ## Installation